 Academics and Research

-Through applied study each week with your studio professor, you will have the opportunity to grow as a performer on your instrument.
-You have the option, though not the requirement, of public performance in the weekly student recital hour.
-You will perform with the appropriate major ensemble for your instrument.
+Through applied study each week with a studio professor, students have the opportunity to grow as a performer.
+They have the option, though not the requirement, of public performance in the weekly student recital hour.
+Students perform with the appropriate major ensemble for their instrument.